 Standard Film Permit Application

-For your convenience, the Standard Film Permit Application may be downloaded from the links below as a fillable PDF or fillable MS Word document.
-We suggest that you save these forms to your computer, fill them out on your computer, save as a (flattened) PDF, and email them to us for processing.
+For your convenience, the Standard Film Permit Application may be downloaded as a fillable PDF or fillable Word from the links provided in the information boxes below.
+We suggest that you save these forms to your computer, fill them out on your computer, save or print as a (flattened) PDF, and email them to us for processing.

-For more information about ” Location Fees” please view the drop down below or visit our State Jurisdictions page here.
+For more information about permit & location fees please view the ” Locations Fees” drop down below or visit our State Locations & Jurisdictions page here.

 Maunakea on Hawaii Island requires 15-30 business days for processing.
 Approved filming is subject to stringent conditions and a property representative may be required to escort you.
 Prior to submitting your Standard State Film Permit Application, please contact the Center for Mauna Kea Stewardship.
 Contact them HERE.